-For the B.S. music major, the final quarter of lessons culminates in this recital.
+Required of music-education emphasis and B.S. music majors, the final quarter of lessons culminates in this recital.
+(See MUED 489 for exception.)
 Minimum of 30 minutes.
-Prerequisite: 3 credits of MUSP 363.

 MUSP 495 1-3 Arranged Independent Study in Performance

 Advanced, independent research project in solo and ensemble literature and pedagogy for the major instrument.
 Requires approval of department chair.
 Repeatable to a maximum of 3 credits.